dorogoy/sfMultipleImageUploadPlugin/README.markdown

 The sfMultipleImageUploadPlugin features are:

 * A gallery can be attached to any module.
-* The plugin builds only a thumbnail (not three) and has no frontend module.
+* The plugin builds only a thumbnail and has no frontend module (yes, this is a feature, you are a developper, right?)
-* The image management has been improved.
-	* The changed name of duplicated images is stored in the database.
+* The changed name of duplicated images is now stored in the database.
-	* Deleting an image deletes his thumbnail as well.
+* Deleting an image deletes the thumbnail as well.
 * Added spanish translation.

+TO-DO:

+* Add an explanation about attaching a gallery to another module
+* Simplify and refactorize the code
+* Make the plugin play with sfJqueryReloadedPlugin, to avoid collisions with other jQuery libraries
+* Use optionally sfImageTransformPlugin and sfImageTransformExtraPlugin for thumbnails
+* Change the order of the images in the gallery with jQuery UI Draggable
+* Install in foreign modules with a command line
+* Convert to a Symfony2 bundle

 Internationalization supports
 -----------------------------